top of page

 2. Memorability

-A logo should stick in your mind and speak to your potential customer, enough so they could conceivably sketch it themselves from memory.
+A logo should stick in the mind of your potential customer, enough so they could conceivably sketch it themselves from memory.

-This doesn’t mean it needs to be flashy—it needs to be distinctive and one of a kind.
+This doesn’t mean it needs to be flashy or overdone—it needs to be one of a kind, which could come from a unique shape, a clever visual twist or the distinctive use of negative space.

 3. Versatility

-Good designers test logos in multiple formats to ensure flexibility.
-If a logo only works in one context, it’s not doing its job.
+Good designers test logos in multiple sizes and formats to ensure flexibility.
+If a logo only works in one context or scale, it’s not doing its job.

 A great logo works everywhere it's needed: